-- Increase the RC wall out-of-plane capacity by installing a new roof diaphragm with new connections to the concrete walls.
-The roof diaphragm can be in the form of steel cross braces and steel beams. - Increase the blockwalls out-of-plane capacity by installing steel strong-backs to the blockwalls and RC beams.
-Also introduce a seismic gap between the blockwalls and RC columns by saw cutting a gap.
+Increase the RC wall out-of-plane capacity by installing a new roof diaphragm with new connections to the concrete walls.
+The roof diaphragm can be in the form of steel cross braces and steel beams.

-Stage 2 would be to seismically strengthen the building to a minimum rating of 67%NBS (IL2).
+Stage 2 would be to seismically strengthen the building to a minimum rating of 67 %NBS (IL2).
 Based on our review, the seismic strengthening to achieve 67%NBS(IL2) would include, but not be limited to: